-The newly elected Canton Board of Trustees was sworn in by Judge Mark Slavens on Friday, November 20.
+The current Canton Board of Trustees was sworn in by Judge Mark Slavens on Friday, November 20, 2020.
 The three full-time elected officials are Supervisor Anne Marie Graham-Hudak, Treasurer Dian Slavens, and Clerk Michael Siegrist.
 The Board members include Trustees Kate Borninski and Tania Ganguly, as well as returning Trustees Sommer N. Foster and Steve Sneideman.

 Pictured left to right: Kate Borninski, Sommer N. Foster, Michael Siegrist, Judge Slavens, Anne Marie Graham-Hudak, Dian Slavens, Steve Sneideman, Tania Ganguly